Wall Street Pummels Royalty Pharma plc (RPRX) After Recent Earnings Report

 RPRX’s Market Performance

-RPRX stocks went up by 0.95% for the week, with a monthly drop of -10.90% and a quarterly performance of -1.34%, while its annual performance rate touched -13.83%.
-The volatility ratio for the week stands at 2.72% while the volatility levels for the past 30 days are set at 3.01% for Royalty Pharma plc.
-The simple moving average for the period of the last 20 days is -4.25% for RPRX stocks with a simple moving average of -5.79% for the last 200 days.
+RPRX stocks went down by -1.25% for the week, with a monthly drop of -10.55% and a quarterly performance of 1.16%, while its annual performance rate touched -12.45%.
+The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.87% for Royalty Pharma plc.
+The simple moving average for the period of the last 20 days is -2.42% for RPRX stocks with a simple moving average of -5.05% for the last 200 days.

 Analysts’ Opinion of RPRX